01 of 10

 02 of 10

 This festival invites you to see the Rhine's natural beauty in a whole new light with thousands of Bengal lights, stunning fireworks, and illuminated steam boats gliding down the Rhine, bathing the river banks, vineyards, and castles in a magical glow.
-Watch from the shores or board one of the boat for a magical journey.
+Watch from the shores or board one of the boats for a magical journey.

 03 of 10